denissimon/SwiftEvents/README.md

 #### Optional `delay: Double`

-For executing the subscriber's handler with a delay (in seconds):
+For executing a subscriber's handler with a delay.
+If parameter `queue` is not set, delayed notifications are sent on the global queue.

 ```swift
 someEvent.addSubscriber(target: self, delay: 1.0, handler: { (self, data) in
     self.useData(data)
 })
 ```

-The default queue for delayed notifications is `global()`.
-You can set another by specifying an additional parameter `queue`.

 License
 -------